DoSomething/chompy/docs/imports/rock-the-vote.md

 In this case, we would want to count the form completion (`register-form`).
 It’s important to note that the hierarchy is for internal reporting and doesn’t prevent the user from interacting with the RTV form if they want to do so.

-### Existing Users
+## Existing Users

-If an existing User is found using the NS ID, email, or number, we attempt to update the user's `voter_registration_status` profile field based on the new status from the record.
+If an existing User is found using the NS ID, email, or number, we may update the user's `voter_registration_status` or SMS preferences based on the new values from the record.

+### Voter Registration Status

 If there's an existing status on the user, we follow the same hierarchy rules established above but check for a few additional statuses: